 The main purpose of social security is to reduce poverty and strengthen the resilience of poor and vulnerable families through transfers that increase incomes.
 Yet, this comes at a cost, which is usually financed either through taxation or via contributions from individuals.
 While there are schools of thought that believe these costs can impact negatively on growth, in developed countries it has been accepted for decades that investment in social security – which averages 14% of GDP in OECD countries – is complementary to successful economic growth strategies.
 Indeed, those countries with the highest investments in social security – such as the Nordic countries and Germany – tend to be among the most successful economies.

-It is increasingly recognised in developing countries that a secondary impact of well-designed social security is a positive impact on economic growth.
+It is increasingly recognised in developing countries that a secondary impact of well-designed social security is a positive impact on economic growth – social security as investment in the economy.
 There are a number of pathways through which social security can contribute to economic growth, and I’ll describe these below by looking at three different levels of impact: the household, the local economy and national level.

 At the household level, families often use social security transfers to help them invest in income generating activities.
 The knowledge that the basic consumption of their family is secure builds their confidence to invest, while also providing them with investment capital and a greater ability to access credit.
 Some families invest in higher risk and higher return activities.
 In a crisis, if families receive regular transfers they are less likely to sell their assets and can, therefore, recover their productive capacity more quickly.
 Having access to regular cash support can help people access employment by, for example, subsidising the costs they incur in taking work.
 This is particularly important for people with disabilities who experience additional costs in accessing work.
 Often, older people in receipt of transfers can take on childcare responsibilities enabling younger women to remain in the labour force.